How to Start Doing Calligraphy in 6 Steps (with video tutorial)

 Digital calligraphy supplies

-If you have an iPad and would rather work digitally, you can learn calligraphy on your iPad, too.
+If you have an iPad and would rather work digitally, you can practice calligraphy on your iPad, too.

 Here’s what I suggest using: